Tarun-Paravasthu/Point-Specific-Wave-Forecast/README.md

 Model_testing.ipynb
 This file contains a CNN+LSTM model and an XGBoost model for predicting 24 future hours based on the last 24 hours.
 The required packages are numpy, pandas, matplotlib, sklearn, tensorflow, and xgboost.
-Data and Setup
+Data and Setup:
 Using the same process as CNN+LSTM, creates X and y sequences of past values and future values to feed into a model.
 Functions:
 Includes some functions to improve readability later in the code.
 inv_transform: Inverse Transforms data after it has been scaled for interpretable results
-Get_error_df: Given predictions and actual values, creates a dataframe of error metrics by forecast hour
+get_error_df: Given predictions and actual values, creates a dataframe of error metrics by forecast hour
 XGBoost:
 Contains XGBoost model training and evaluation.
 CNN+LSTM:
 Contains CNN+LSTM model training and evaluation.
 Comparison Plots:
 Plots error metrics from each model to compare results over forecast horizon.
 Also contains code to show example forecasts.

+VMD__LSTM_V2.ipynb
+This code is a work in progress, as we were not able to complete a rolling forecast to test the prediction accuracy of the VMD model due to data leakage explained in the report.
+However, we have included it as useful information for any future work.
+The required packages are pandas, numpy, math, matplotlib, vmdpy, tensorflow, and sklearn.
+VMD component decomposition
+Forecast with separate train and test data
+Incomplete Rolling Forecast
+Refer to this study for an explanation of the algorithm: https://www.frontiersin.org/journals/marine-science/articles/10.3389/fmars.2024.1382248/full